camptocamp/cartoweb3/projects/demoPlugins/server_conf/demoPlugins/sql/README.txt

-This help gives you some informations to integrate the routing fonctionalities in a customized application.
+This help gives you some informations to integrate the routing fonctionalities in a custom application.

 1. REQUIREMENT and INSTALLATION
 -------------------------------